 Strips

-The Strip Loin market was mixed last week, with Choice grade increasing, and that same trend has continued this week through three days of trading.
-Analysts expect the market to push higher into spring.
+The Strip Loin market increased last week, and has continued to rise this week through three days of trading.
+Analysts expect the market to continue higher into spring.

 Top Butts

-The Top Sirloins market increased last week, and has continued to rise this week through three days of trading.
-Analysts expect prices to be steady in the short term.
+The Top Sirloins market increased last week, and has continued to go up this week through three days of trading.
+Analysts expect prices to continue climbing in the short term.

 Tenderloins

-The Tenderloins market decreased last week, and has continued to decrease this week through three days of trading.
-Analysts believe that the market may be soft over the next few weeks, before pushing higher into spring.
+The Tenderloins market increased last week, and has continued to increase this week through three days of trading.
+Analysts believe that the market will continue to go higher through spring.

 Ribs